charming-art/api/docs/index.md

 });
 ```

 If _options.data_ is specified, maps the data to a list of SVG elements and wraps them with a fragment element.
-If an attribute _value_ is a constant, all the elements are given the same attribute value; otherwise, if an attribute _value_ is a function, it is evaluated for each created element, in order, being passed the current datum (_d_), the current index (_i_), and the current data (_data_).
-The function’s return value is then used to set each element’s attribute.
+If an attribute _value_ is a constant, all the elements are given the same attribute value; otherwise, if an attribute _value_ is a function, it is evaluated for each created element, in order, being passed a context object with the current datum (_d_), the current index (_i_), the current data (_data_), and the current node (_node_).
+The function's return value is then used to set each element's attribute.

 ```js eval code=false
 (() => {